GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 The first operations states the following: replace the value of `givenName` subattribute (that belongs to complex attribute `name`) with the string "Joey".

 Operations are easier to understand when using a "path".
-This is the case of second operation: it replaces the `value` subattribute inside the complex multi-valued attribute `emails`.
-Inside the square brackets we find a filter expression, so the replacement does not apply to all `emails` in the list but only to those matching the criterion.
+The second operation replaces the `value` subattribute inside the complex multi-valued attribute `emails`.
+Inside the square brackets, we find a filter expression, so the replacement does not apply to all `emails` in the list but only to those matching the criterion.

-So second operation can be read as "set the value of `value` subattribute to string *jsmith@foodmafia.com* where the `type` subattribute of the email equals to string "work" or if `primary` attribute is false".
+So the second operation can be read as "set the value of `value` subattribute to string *jsmith@example.com* where the `type` subattribute of the email equals to string "work" or if `primary` attribute is false".

-Third operation is similar to first.
+The third operation is similar to the first.
 It sets the value of a subattribute which was unassigned (null).
 You could have used "replace" operation in this case and results would have been identical.

-Fourth operation is more interesting.
+The fourth operation is more interesting.
 It adds to the current list of `emails` a new one.
 It supplies a couple of subattributes for the email to include: `primary` and `value`.
-Additionally here we set the value of (previously unassigned) `phoneNumbers` multi-valued attribute passing a list of elements.
+Additionally, we set the value of (previously unassigned) `phoneNumbers` multi-valued attribute passing a list of elements.

-In fifth operation, we remove the `middleName` attribute that was set in operation three.
+In the fifth operation, we remove the `middleName` attribute that was set in operation three.
 Note how we make explicit the path of data to nullify: "name.middleName".

-Sixth operation allows us to remove a specific subattribute of `phoneNumbers`.
+The sixth operation allows us to remove a specific subattribute of `phoneNumbers`.
 The aim is to nullify the "type" of the item whose phone number value ends with "01".
 The remove operation can also be used to remove a complete item from a list, or empty the whole list by providing a suitable value for "path".

 Now let's see it in action: